jedjoud10/VoxelTerrain/README.md

 - Figure out ``CachedVar`` node stuff
   - Ok figured it out, you just can't make a lower resolution kernel (unless you want to use point sampling)
   - Well, no, not really.
 You *can* make a lower resolution kernel, but it needs to have n+1 dispatches in the axii instead of n dispatches because bilinear sampling the lower-res texture needs that extra texel for the border.
 This is also true for finite-difference normal calculation, so maybe we can make that use a cached node internally?
+  - Also, since we use octal readback now, 2D cached vars will actually need an array texture or a texture of size 2 x 128 x 128 to accomodate all the octal chunks
 - Implement smart range checking using texture value summation (cached textures)
 - Decide where to use ``SoA`` or ``AoS`` design for voxel data.
   - How much voxel data will we need anyways?